minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 ### SSL/TLS - Basics

 - An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)

+- SSL refers to Secure Sockets Layer, used to encrypt connections
+- TLS refers to Transport Layer Security, which is a newer version
+- Nowadays, TLS certificates are mainly used,